Samuel-Bowden/zonkey/documentation/content/language_design/functions.md

 The syntax for returning values follows the C-style, with the return label before the value to be returned.

 Functions are also called in a C-style, with arguments to the function seperated by commas and surrounded by mandatory round brackets.

+Functions cannot be nested in Zonkey and must only be declared in the global scope.